matomo-org/developer-documentation/docs/how-piwik-works.md

 Sometimes, one persisted record can be the source of several API reports.

-You can read more details on how reports are created and served in the ["All About Analytics Data" guide](/guides/all-about-analytics-data#serving-reports).
+You can read more details on how reports are created and served in the ["Reports" guide](/guides/reports).

 ## Piwik's extensibility points